garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_03E_Identifying and analyzing metadata of a Storage Spaces Direct cluster (optional).md

    > **Note:** It might take a few minutes before the storage pool reaches the **Failed** status.

-1. In **Failover Cluster Manager**, review the cluster's critical events, and locate the most recent critical event that references the storage pool failure resulting from a lack of quorum of healthy disks.
+1. In **Failover Cluster Manager**, select **Show Critical Events** to review the cluster's critical events, and locate the most recent critical event that references the storage pool failure resulting from a lack of quorum of healthy disks.
-1. Switch to the lab VM, and then in the Hyper-V Manager console, start the VM that you shut down earlier in this exercise.
+1. Switch to the lab VM, and then in the Hyper-V Manager console, start the VMs that you shut down earlier in this exercise.
 1. Switch to the **WSLab-Management** VM, and in **Failover Cluster Manager**, bring the **Cluster Pool 1** online.

 ### Task 5: Explore metadata of a volume